mgcruz024/mean-variance/README.md

 - daily_prices_2016_2021- SP500 end of day quotes.
 - eod_indices_2016_2021- SP500TR end of day quotes.

+Transformation
+- Percentage of completeness (>= 99%) and outlier removal (daily return > 100%) enforced to assure data quality.
+- Imputed missing data items with the previous date's data.
+Up to three in a row were allowed to be imputed.

 ## Optimization
 <img src="Screenshots/portfolio.png" width="700" height="425" />